FrontEndFoxes/curriculum/workshop/minis/mini1.md

 Now try to click on the 'favorite' button!
 You can see how our gallery is filling with the dogs' images 🖼️

 There is one issue: now we can add one image a few times.
-To prevent this we should check if the `currentDogLink` is already inside the `favoriteDogs` array and if it's true, we will disable the 'favorite' button.
+To prevent this we should check if the `currentDogLink` is already inside the `favoriteDogs` array and if it's is, we will disable the 'favorite' button.
 Instead of placing this complex logic inside the template, we will create a _computed_ property.

 ::: tip 💡
 Computed properties can be used to do quick calculations of properties that are displayed in the view.
 These calculations will be cached and will only update when their dependencies are changed.
 :::

-Let's add `computed` right after the `created()` hook and create a property named `isAlreadyInFavorites` in it.
+Let's add `computed` right after the `created()` hook (don't forget the comma after the close of `created()`) and create a property named `isAlreadyInFavorites` in it.

 ```js
   computed: {